Recycling Product News Logo

 What factors should be considered in sizing a disc screen?

-To properly size a disc screen, one must consider the volume of incoming material, the material size distribution, and the required product size.
+To properly size a disc screen, one must consider the volume of incoming material, the material size distribution, the required product size, and select the appropriate screen size to meet specific screening requirements.

 Capacity